[Exclusive] New EU sanctions: Lukashenko also stealing Ukraine's children

 Lukashenko and Putin were both under an EU visa ban for other crimes anyway.

-But an ICC warrant would curb Lukashenko's movement in the 123 ICC signatory countries worldwide, as it has done Putin's — in case a host leader ever arrested one of them while they were travelling overseas.
+But an ICC warrant would curb Lukashenko's movement in the 123 ICC-signatory countries worldwide, as it has done Putin's — in case a host leader ever arrested one of them while they were travelling overseas.

 The Belarusians were to be added to the EU's 13th round of Russia sanctions, due to be adopted by EU foreign ministers in Brussels on 19 February.